Parmin/training/agendas/MongoDB_AdvancedDataModeling_Training_Agenda.md

 ### Schema Design Group Exercise

 The instructor and students will review a large-scale application.
-The specific application depends on the team being trained.
+The specific application selected for this exercise is customized to meet the needs of the teams being trained.

 * Assign individual application components to student groups
 * Each group will develop a complete schema design for their components, including indexes